 We’ve made it easier than ever to apply for UWRF scholarships.
 There’s one simple application to connect you with more than 800 scholarships.
 All scholarship deadlines are February 1, with the exception of the Chancellor’s Scholarship (January 1 deadline), so don’t hesitate to start your application!
 View our scholarships.

-Chancellor’s Scholarship: Full-tuition and half-tuition scholarships for eligible first-year students.
+Chancellor’s Scholarship: Full-tuition or half-tuition scholarship for eligible first-year students.
 This four-year renewable award is our most selective scholarship, with limited recipients each year.
-The deadline to apply for the Chancellor's Scholarship is January 1, 2021.
+The deadline to apply for the Chancellor’s Scholarship is January 5, 2022.

 Diversity Success Scholarship ($1,000-$3,500): A one-time award given to select ethnically diverse or economically disadvantaged incoming first-year students.
 Preference will be given (but not limited to) participants from college access programs.